Peyronie’s is also known as Induratio Penis Plastica.

-This is a very good and relevant question.
-It’s also an important question, because knowing what causes the problem may well help the search for a cure: that matters because up to now, comparatively few treatments have been markedly successful.
+Knowing what causes the problem may well help the search for a cure: and that matters, because up to now, comparatively few treatments have been successful.

 To start with, unlikely as it seems, apparently certain beta-blockers list Peyronie’s disease as a possible side effect.
 More on this later!

 More importantly, we know that trauma or injury to the penis is often a cause of Peyronie’s disease, which may develop some time after the original injury.
 Unfortunately, many men with Peyronie’s disease are unaware of any injury that may have led to its development.

 We shall examine this issue in more detail later, but it is possible that a major cause of the condition is minor injuries which pass unnoticed during sex, yet result in bleeding and tears in the lining of the penis, subsequently inducing fibrous tissue growth.

 Perhaps a number of factors may be involved.
 It’s been known for some time that rupturing of small blood vessels inside the penis, which may occur during sex, athletic activity, or as the result of an accident, is often linked to the development of Peyronie’s.

 In these cases, it’s possible that blood cells and other tissue debris is trapped inside the injury, thereby triggering an inflammatory response and the buildup of scar tissue.

 On the other hand, not every man who has an injury to his penis is going to develop Peyronie’s disease.